jmoll26/email-service/README.md

 ## Help

-PPlease send any questions to jmoll26@gmail.com
+Please send any questions to jmoll26@gmail.com